 These breads have a higher fibre content than white bread, and can help with blood glucose control.
 They are also the recommended choice for most people without diabetes.
 Check out our expert blog Grocery store tips for healthy shopping for breads.

-3. Brown rice or pasta:
+3. Brown rice or whole grain pasta:

 These carbohydrates have a higher fibre content than their more refined white counterparts.
 They promote overall health as well as helping to maintain blood glucose level targets.
 Our dietitian gives tips in Navigating the grocery store: the pasta aisle.